Home > What We Do > Population Targeting & Equity > Learning Collaborative on Population Targeting

 Targeting mechanisms represent powerful ways to maximize the impact of social programs by directing limited resources to those who stand to benefit most.
 Robust targeting is an important component of UHC schemes that effectively reach poor populations.
 Many JLN countries have experimented with various targeting mechanisms in the health sector and in social protection more broadly, but the design, implementation, and maintenance of these programs present significant challenges, and often requires health officials to work with colleagues from other sectors.

 The Learning Collaborative on Population Targeting (LCPT) focuses on actionable components of effective targeting systems, with the intention to identify potential co-produced outputs and support for in-country implementation of one or more interventions.
-Facilitated by Aceso Global (www.acesoglobal.org), the LCPT establishes a platform for JLN members from 12 countries to learn through peer exchange, and support each other to improve the design, implementation and maintenance of effective targeting systems for health.
-Specifically, participants have identified three thematic areas as being of greatest priority, which form the basis for LCPT learning activities ongoing through 2021:
+Facilitated by Aceso Global (www.acesoglobal.org), the LCPT establishes a platform for JLN members from 11 countries to learn through peer exchange, and support each other to improve the design, implementation and maintenance of effective targeting systems for health.
+Specifically, participants identified two key themes as the focus of the Collaborative’s work:

 Independent Health Systems Consultant Associate Director, Aceso Global